Justin Faulk

 Early Life and Background

-Justin Faulk was born on March 20, 1992, in South St. Paul, Minnesota, to parents Gail and Dale Faulk.
-He learned to ice skate at the age of three and began playing organized ice hockey at six.
-Tragically, his father passed away when he was seven, and he was raised by his mother alongside his brother, David.
-Faulk has credited his mother as the biggest influence on his hockey career, instilling in him the values of hard work and perseverance.
+Justin Michael Faulk was born on March 20, 1992, in South St. Paul, Minnesota, to parents Gail and Dale Faulk.
+He learned how to ice skate at three years old and began playing organized ice hockey at the age of six.
+His father Dale died when Justin was seven, and he was subsequently raised by his mother Gail alongside his brother David.
+Following his father’s passing, Faulk described his mother as the single biggest influence on his career and his decision to keep playing competitive hockey.

-Growing up in Minnesota, Faulk played prep ice hockey for South St. Paul High School before joining the USA Hockey National Team Development Program (USNTDP) for two seasons.
-During the 2007–08 season, he earned honorable mention all-conference honors with six goals and 15 assists.
-He committed to play Division 1 hockey for the University of Minnesota Duluth for the 2010–11 season, where he would later achieve significant success.
+Faulk grew up in Minnesota, a region long associated with youth hockey development.
+He played prep ice hockey for South St. Paul High School before joining the USA Hockey National Team Development Program (USNTDP) for two seasons.
+During the 2007–08 season, he recorded six goals and 15 assists and earned honorable mention all-conference honors.
+As a sophomore in the program, he committed to play Division I hockey for the University of Minnesota Duluth for the 2010–11 season, believing the USNTDP provided a stronger development path than a season in the United States Hockey League.

 Path to Hockey